cmroanirgo/wordish/README.md

 # Wordish

 A generator of word like phrases.
 Useful for passwords and publishing.
+Try it out: (cmroanirgo.github.io/wordish/)[https://cmroanirgo.github.io/wordish/].

 ## Installation (for commandline use)